Should I Request a C-Section After Traumatic Birth? What Therapists and NICE Guidelines Actually Say

 • Someone in your care team who actually listens.
 This sounds obvious but it isn't always easy to find.
 If you leave appointments feeling dismissed, or like you've had to fight to be taken seriously, that's not okay.
 You're allowed to ask for a different midwife.
 You're allowed to ask for a referral to a specialist.
 Finding one person in your care team who genuinely gets it can change everything.
 The Birth Trauma Association can also help you find the right support and understand what you're entitled to ask for.

 • Hypnobirthing — but with an honest caveat.
-If breathing techniques and relaxation tools help you feel calmer, use them.
-There's real value there.
-But if you're having flashbacks, intrusive memories, or panic responses connected to your last birth — hypnobirthing won't reach the root of that.
-It can help you manage the surface, but the trauma underneath needs something more.
-I've written about this in more detail here.
+If breathing and relaxation tools help you feel calmer, use them — there's genuine value there.
+But if you're having flashbacks, intrusive memories, or panic connected to your last birth, hypnobirthing won't reach that.
+It can take the edge off the surface.
+It can't process what's underneath.
+I've written about exactly this here - because it comes up a lot.

 • Trauma-focused therapy before your due date.
 Not months and months of it — trauma-focused CBT and EMDR therapy can work on specific memories and the meaning you've made from them more quickly than most people expect.
 Both are recommended by NICE as first-line treatments for PTSD and birth trauma.
 A lot of the women I work with find that once they've actually processed what happened last time — not just talked about it, but really worked through it — the decision about how to give birth starts to feel clearer.
 The fear is still there, but it's no longer making every decision for them.

-Research published in the American Journal of Obstetrics and Gynecology confirms that psychological treatment — including trauma-focused CBT and EMDR — significantly reduces PTSD symptoms related to childbirth, with benefits that extend into subsequent pregnancies.
-You don't have to arrive at your next birth carrying the full weight of the last one.
+The research confirms what I see in practice — trauma-focused therapy significantly reduces PTSD symptoms from childbirth, with benefits that carry into subsequent pregnancies.
+You don't have to walk into this birth still carrying everything from the last one.

 One More Thing...

-Whatever you decide about how this baby arrives, you deserve to make that decision from choice — not just from fear.
-You deserve to feel that your voice matters in your own birth.
-And you deserve real support to get there.
+However this baby arrives — you deserve to make that decision from a place of real choice.
+Not just from fear.
+Not just from trying to escape the thing that happened last time.
+Your voice should matter in your own birth.
+And you deserve proper support to get there.

 You can book a free 20-minute conversation below.
-It's not a sales call.
 It's a chance to talk about what's been hardest, what you most want to feel differently, and whether the way I work sounds right for you.
 No pressure and no obligation.

 Not ready for a call yet?
 Email me instead — just a few lines about where you are.
 We can go from there at whatever pace feels manageable.
 There's no wrong way to start.